PyPatel/Quant-Finance-Resources/README.md

  * **Introduction to Probability** by [MIT OCW](https://ocw.mit.edu/resources/res-6-012-introduction-to-probability-spring-2018/index.htm)
  *
 ### AI
 **Note:** Courses listed below will not show any Coursera or Youtube Fams, because those courses are open for all (Anyone can take it, Medical doctor or lawyer can, if needed.)
-I don't want to (or want you to) spend time in these courses because these courses gives you flavour of subject and not deep undderstanding.
+I don't want to (or want you to) spend time in these courses because these courses gives you flavour of subject and not deep understanding.
 Being an engineer, I want to (wish the same for you) use my already learnt mathematics skills to advance further in topic and dive deep, to do some meaningful work or research.
  * **Machine Learning** by *Tom Mitchell* [CMU Course Page](http://www.cs.cmu.edu/~tom/10701_sp11/) *
 ### Quant Finance